 It happened fast.
 Thankfully, there were gaps in the traffic.
 It was a Sunday ‘round 5:15 pm so my mishap didn’t involve other cars.
 Even so, I was stunned to find myself on the side of this five-lane highway with a flat tire as night was settling in.
 This wasn’t like living in Payson where I could have called any number of people who could have been there in five minutes.
 I was alone on the 101 in Scottsdale with cars zooming past me, 15 miles from home, and it was already dark.
 In retrospect, it was seemingly only a flat tire.
 A small event in life really.

 Two other cars pulled off as well.
-I wasn’t the only one to hit this object and another driver sidelined on the shoulder called 911.
+I wasn’t the only one to hit this object and another driver sidelined on the shoulder called to report the situation.
 It didn’t take long before a patrol car slowed down all lanes of traffic and the officer removed the obstacle from the highway.
 A serious accident could have occurred for any number of people that night.